 Buprenorphine (Subutex, Suboxone), butorphanol (Stadol), nalbuphine (Nubain), or pentazocine (Talwin, Talacen) may decrease the effects of fentanyl or stop its action altogether.
-This can cause withdrawal symptoms if you have taken the fentanyl for some time.
+This can cause withdrawal symptoms if you have used fentanyl for some time.

-The anti-seizure drugs carbamazepine and phenytoin can make the body get rid of fentanyl faster, as can the TB drugs rifampin and rifabutin, and the herb St. John's wort.
+Some medicines, such as the anti-seizure drugs carbamazepine and phenytoin, can make the body get rid of fentanyl faster, as can the TB drugs rifampin and rifabutin, and the herb St. John’s wort.
 They can make fentanyl less effective in controlling pain, although doses can be adjusted if you are taking the medicines regularly.
 If you are on one of these medicines when you start taking fentanyl, talk to your doctor before you stop them.
 You may need less fentanyl after you stop the drug.

 Check with your doctor, nurse, or pharmacist about whether other medicines, vitamins, herbs, and supplements can cause problems with this medicine.